civiform/civiform/env-var-docs/README.md

 [pytest-cov](https://pypi.org/project/pytest-cov/) to ensure tests pass and to generate code coverage.

 Run `bin/env-var-docs-run-tests` to run these tests.
+You do not need to run `source env-var-docs/venv/bin/activate` for this script to run successfully.

 ### Formatting